The Arbaugh: History

-Arbaugh's Department Store was founded in 1891 by J. M. Cameron, who soon brought his nephew, Basil C. Cameron, in as an assistant.
+Arbaugh's Department Store was founded in 1891 by J. M. Cameron, who soon brought his nephew, Basil C. Cameron, as an assistant.
 Basil's college roommate, Frank N. Arbaugh, moved to Lansing in 1896 to become a clerk at the store.
 The next year, J. M. Cameron sold his share of the business to Arbaugh, and the firm became Cameron & Arbaugh.
 The store flourished, and in 1902 Cameron & Arbaugh purchased the lot on which this building stands.
 In 1904, they started plans to construct a new building, moving the house that was previously on the property.
 The building was likely designed by local architect Edwyn A. Bowd.
 Construction started in early 1905, and the new store opened in October of that year.

 In 1909, Frank Arbaugh bought Basil Cameron's share of the store, and the business became the F. N. Arbaugh Company (or simply Arbaugh's).
 In 1915, a matching addition was constructed on the building, doubling its size.
 The store survived through the Great Depression, and in 1953 Arbaugh sold the company to Sperry & Hutchinson of New York, who also owned Wurzburg Department Stores in Grand Rapids, Michigan.
 Arbaugh resigned later that year, and died in 1955.
 The store operated under the Arbaugh's Department Store name until 1969, when it changed to the Wurzburg's name.
 The store was closed in 1972.